RGFell/get_data_project/README.md

 6     STANDING       2 time_BodyAcceleration-mean()-X 0.2792199
 ```

-13. we got our melted data set.
+We got our melted data set.
 We build the final tidy data set using the group_by() and the summarise() functions in the dplyr package.
 What we are doing is grouping by activity, subject and action (variable) being meassure, and summarising tha data obtainig the mean value.
 Finaly we change the names of the columns for a more descriptive ones.
 ```R
 final_df <- dataMelt %>% group_by(activityName, Subject, variable) %>% summarise(mean(value))

 colnames(final_df) <- c("Activity", "Subject", "Meassure_Variable", "Mean")
 ```
 An example of what we get from this last lines of code in the next table, this would be the tidy data set in a long format, with just for variables (Activity, Subject, Meassure_Variable and Mean)
 ```R
 Source: local data frame [6 x 4]